 Orthodontics for Richland and Sumner Kiddos

-Guiding your child's journey to a straight, confident smile.
+Guiding your child's journey to a straight, confident, beautiful smile.

 With our pediatric dentists, we specialize in monitoring your child’s skeletal growth and development.
 This includes identifying crowding or crooked teeth, bite issues, and any other facial abnormalities.
 If our pediatric dentists notice any significant issues with your child’s smile, we may recommend orthodontic treatment to ensure your child grows up with a beautiful, straight, and functional smile.

-At Smile Surfers, we work in close proximities with the best orthodontists in Sumner and Richland to set children up for success so they grow up not only with healthy smiles but also with the confidence to find their true identity without hesitation.
+At Smile Surfers, we work in close proximities with the best orthodontists in Richland and Sumner, WA to set children up for success so they grow up not only with healthy smiles but also with the confidence to find their true identity without hesitation.
 Here’s how Smile Surfers can help your Smile Surfer:

 Orthodontics in Richland and Sumner, WA